notifhy/frontend/tos.md

 Our application contains links to other websites.
 Our Terms of Service only applies to our application, so if you click on a link to another website or application, you should read their Terms of Service.

 ## Changes to Our Terms of Service
 We may update our Terms of Service from time to time.
-Thus, we advise you to review this page periodically for any changes. we will notify you of any changes by posting the new Terms of Service on this page.
+Thus, we advise you to review this page periodically for any changes.
+We will notify you of any changes by posting the new Terms of Service on this page.
 These changes are effective immediately, after they are posted on this page.

 These Terms of Service are effective as of February 13th, 2022.